What is Crypto Margin Trading and How Does It Work?

 • Mobile interface (70% of traders on our site use Android)

-Pro tip: Beginners should stick with isolated margin to limit risk to a single trade.
-Cross margin exposes your entire balance.
-To see what leverage ratio to pick, check out our best leverage ratio guide for small accounts.
+Pro tip: If you are new to margin, stick with isolated margin so you limit risk to a single position.
+Cross margin exposes your entire balance to one bad trade.

 Step 2: Fund Your Account

 Let’s say you deposit $600 and plan to use 10x leverage.
-That gives you a $6,000 position size, but your entire $600 is on the line if the market moves against you.
+On paper that gives you a $6,000 position size.
+In practice, it means your whole $600 can disappear quickly if the market moves against you and you are not protected.

 Use our Crypto Margin Calculator to test your numbers before risking real capital.